Monkland Canal: Extension westwards

-The original authorising Act had included a causeway (i.e. a hard roadway) from the Townhead Basin to the centre of Glasgow.
+The original authorising act of Parliament, the Monkland Canal Act 1770, had included a causeway (i.e. a hard roadway) from the Townhead Basin to the centre of Glasgow.
 This detail was not proceeded with.

 Andrew Stirling initiates progress

 Returning to 1786, the proprietors of the canal realised that the Blackhill discontinuity had now to be overcome; moreover the best coalfields lay a couple of miles east of Sheepford.
 An extension east involved locks there with a vertical interval of 21 ft.
-The two groups of locks would vastly increase the requirement for water; this was readily available in the River Calder, but the Monkland Canal Act had forbidden the abstraction of any water that might later be claimed by the Forth and Clyde Canal, and that canal was itself considering an extension which would require the water.
+The two groups of locks would vastly increase the requirement for water; this was readily available in the River Calder, but the Monkland Canal Act 1770 had forbidden the abstraction of any water that might later be claimed by the Forth and Clyde Canal, and that canal was itself considering an extension which would require the water.

-Andrew Stirling and John Stirling had between them 46 out of 101 shares in the Company, and "Only the Stirlings (and particularly Andrew Stirling) were alive to the commercial possibilities".
+Andrew Stirling and John Stirling had between them 46 out of 101 shares in the company, and "Only the Stirlings (and particularly Andrew Stirling) were alive to the commercial possibilities".

 A way forward was explored, and it emerged that both canals could benefit, if the Monkland took the Calder water and also made a connection to the Forth and Clyde near Townhead; that canal had a branch from its main line to this point to serve local factories.
 This was at the highest level on the Forth and Clyde Canal, and therefore the entire Forth and Clyde Canal would be fed by the Monkland Canal.
-This arrangement was ratified by the Monkland proprietors at a General Meeting on 8 January 1787.
+This arrangement was ratified by the Monkland proprietors at a general meeting on 8 January 1787.

-Nonetheless the canal's finances were difficult: from 1782 to the end of 1789, the company had a gross income of £853 17s 5d and had expended £29,966 5s 3d: a loss of £28,112 7s 10d, and at the end of that period most of the individual shareholders had sold out, so that Andrew Stirling was the owner (personally or through his company) of over two thirds of the Canal.
+Nonetheless, the canal's finances were difficult: from 1782 to the end of 1789, the company had a gross income of £853 17s 5d and had expended £29,966 5s 3d: a loss of £28,112 7s 10d, and at the end of that period most of the individual shareholders had sold out, so that Andrew Stirling was the owner (personally or through his company) of over two thirds of the canal.

-In January 1790 the two canals jointly obtained an Act to make the "cut of junction" physically connecting them.
+In January 1790 the two canals jointly obtained the Forth and Clyde and Monkland Canal Act 1790 (30 Geo.
+3. c.
+73) to make the "cut of junction" physically connecting them.
 The weak finances of the impoverished Monkland company were reflected in that the Forth and Clyde was to build the new feed from the Calder; it was also empowered to take as much water as it required for its own canal, provided that the Monkland Canal received enough water to maintain navigability.
 The Monkland Company was obliged to keep its canal open as a watercourse, this being a first charge on it; and it was authorised to extend from Sheepford "to the Calder at or near Faskine or Woodhill Mill and to erect sufficient locks to make it navigable".
-The Act authorised the Monkland company to raise an additional £10,000 of capital.
+The act authorised the Monkland company to raise an additional £10,000 of capital.